kiingbright/kiingbright/README.md

 - 👋 Hi, I’m @kiingbright
 - 👀 I’m interested in learning from more established developers
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects...
 - 📫 How to reach me brightbalo001@gmail.com

 <!---